dhhepting/dhhepting.github.io/projects/pictures-worth/index.md

 What does the phrase &ldquo;A picture is worth ten thousand words&rdquo; mean to you?
-Does it become more or less meaningful if it was written by an advertising executive or an ancient sage?
+Does it become more or less meaningful if it was written by an advertising executive, a newspaper publisher, or an ancient sage?

 I embarked on an exploration into the origins of <em>this</em> phrase in 1999 as part of my doctoral work
 (<a href="{{ "/research/works/1999-12-Hep-A-New-Paradigm-for-Exploration-in-Computer-Aided-Visualization.html" | relative_url }}">A New Paradigm for Exploration in Computer-Aided Visualization</a>).

-It was important to use the phrase correctly and so
-I wanted to know whether a picture was worth 1,000 or 10,000 words.
+It was important for me to use the phrase correctly and so I wanted to know whether a picture was worth 1,000 or 10,000 words.

 Various versions of the phrase, and stories about its origin, are in circulation.